 Through our Youth Leadership and Personal Development Programs, Refuge and Hope provides refugee youth with a safe environment where they are able to heal, make friends, have fun, learn new skills, and gain the confidence and knowledge needed to become the next generation of world changers in their communities.

-To prepare our youth for a lifetime of success and service, our Spiritual Training for Youth in Leadership and Excellence (STYLE) program combines: 1) Biblical teachings, 2) personal development, and 3) leadership training.
+To prepare our youth for a lifetime of success and service, our Spiritual Training for Youth in Leadership and Excellence (SMART) program combines: 1) Biblical teachings, 2) personal development, and 3) leadership training.

 These three components are interwoven into all aspects of the program, including physical fitness, social and emotional development, and critical thinking components.